alanepontesw/big-data-design-systems/README.md

         *  ![SQS SAMPLE](images/sqs-sample.png)
         *  ![SQS SAMPLE2](images/sqs-example-ec2.png)
         *  Using SQS, you can decouple the compenents of an application so they run independendly, easing message management between components.
 Any component of a distributed application can store messages in a fail-safe queue.
 Messages can **contain up to 256kb** of text in any format.
 Any component can later retrieve the messages programatically using the Amazon SQS API.
-        *  The queue acts as a buffer between the component producing and saving data, and the component receiving the fata for processing.
+        *  The queue acts as a buffer between the component producing and saving data, and the component receiving the data for processing.
         *  This means the queue resolves issues that arise if the producer is producing work faster than the consumer can process it, or if the producer or consumer are only intermittently connected to the network.
         *  There are 2 types:
            * Stardand Queues (default)
            * FIFO Queues
-        *  Stardand Queue:
+        *  **Stardand Queue**:
-           * Lets you have a nearly-unlimited number of transactions per second.
-Standard Queues guarantee that a message is delivered at least once.
-Hovewer, ocassionally (because the highly-distributed architecture that allows hugh throughput), more than one copy of a message might be delivery out of order.
+           * Lets you have a **nearly-unlimited number of transactions per second**.
+Standard Queues guarantee that a **message** is **delivered at least once**.
+Hovewer, ocassionally (because the highly-distributed architecture that allows high throughput), **more than one copy of a message might be delivery out of order**.
-           * Provide best-effort ordering which ensures that messages are generally delivered in the same order as they are sent.
+           * Provide best-effort ordering which ensures that messages are **generally delivered in the same order as they are sent**.
-        * Fifo Queue:
+        * **FIFO Queue**:
           * The FIFO queue complements the stardand queue.
-The most important features of this queue type are FIFO (First-in-first-out) delivery and exactly-once processing: The order in which messages are sent and receives is strictly preserved and a message is delivered once and remains available until a consumer processes and deletes it, duplicates are not introduced into the queue.
+The most important features of this queue type are FIFO (First-in-first-out) delivery is **exactly-once processing**. **The order in which messages are sent and receives is strictly preserved and a message is delivered once and remains available until a consumer processes and deletes it, duplicates are not introduced into the queue**.
         * SQS is pull based, not pushed based.
-        * Messages can be kept in the queue from 1 minute to 14 days. the default retention is 4 days.
+        * Messages can be **kept in the queue from 1 minute to 14 days**. the default retention is 4 days.
         * Visibility Time Out is the amount of time that the message is invisible in the SQS queue after a reader picks up that message.
 Provided the job is processed before the visibility time out expires, the message will then be deleted from the queue.
 If the job is not processed within that time, the message will become visible again and another reader will process it.
 This could result in the same message being delivered twice.
         * Visibility Time Out maximum is 12 hours.
         * SQS guarantees that you messages will be processed at least one time.